 CREATE TABLE t1(c1 INT PRIMARY KEY, c2 INT, c3 INT);

--- The query statement that contains the NO_SIMPLIFY_WINFUNC hint retains the original behavior of the window function.
+-- The following query example uses the NO_SIMPLIFY_WINFUNC hint to ensure that the window function's original behavior is maintained.

 SELECT /*+no_simplify_winfunc*/ MAX(c2) OVER (PARTITION BY c1) FROM t1;

-The UNNEST hint enables the optimizer to rewrite subqueries into joins to improve query performance.
-It converts subqueries in queries into multiple joins.
-The NO_UNNEST hint is the opposite of the UNNEST hint.
+The UNNEST hint enables the optimizer to rewrite queries by unnesting subqueries into joins, converting subqueries in the query into multiple joins.
+Its reverse operation is the NO_UNNEST hint.

-OceanBase Database supports further subquery elevation optimization, such as the AGGR_FIRST_UNNEST hint and the JOIN_FIRST_UNNEST hint.
-The AGGR_FIRST_UNNEST hint and the JOIN_FIRST_UNNEST hint direct the optimizer to prioritize aggregation or join operations respectively during subquery elevation.
-In most cases, we recommend that you directly use the UNNEST hint, because it provides a general optimization strategy.
+OceanBase Database supports further subquery unnesting optimizations, such as the AGGR_FIRST_UNNEST and JOIN_FIRST_UNNEST hints, which guide the optimizer to prioritize aggregation or join operations during subquery unnesting.
+However, in most scenarios, it is recommended to directly use the UNNEST hint, as it provides a general optimization strategy.

 Syntax